Water heat recycling: Impact and cost

 Heating water accounts for 18% of the average household utility bill.
 Standard units save up to 60% of the heat energy that is otherwise lost down the drain when using the shower.

 Installing a water heat recycler reduces energy consumption and thus greenhouse gas emissions and the overall energy dependency of the household.
 In the commercial sector, 20-50% of energy used is wasted as heat escaping, which not only is inefficient, but also harmful for the environment.

-Typical retail price for a domestic drain water heat recovery unit ranges from around $400 to $1,000 Canadian.
+Typical retail price for a domestic drain water heat recovery unit ranges from around $400 to $1,000 Canadian ($150-700 USD).
 For a regular household, water heating is usually about 20% of overall energy demand.
 The energy savings can result in an average payback time for the initial investment of 2–10 years.

 A 2-year independent study of waste water heat recovery systems installed into residential houses in the UK found savings of 380kWh and 500kWh per person per year.